KatherineMichel/church-website-and-marketing-on-a-budget/user_testing.md

 ![](user-testing/interview-worksheet-6.jpg)

 #### Example Mobile App Use Case
-"We praise God and celebrate the growth and vitality of our churches in Africa and the Philippines and will continue to find ways to strengthen our global connection," [United Methodist State of the Church Report, 2012](http://s3.amazonaws.com/Website_Properties/state-of-the-church/documents/2012-state-of-the-church-report.PDF).

 Information sheet about Dora North Circuit of the United Methodist Church in Mutare District of Zimbabwe, one of the missions of the Pretty Prairie United Methodist Church

 ![](user-testing/dora-north-mission.jpg)

 ### User Testing Summary Report
-Concern: that people would use the app instead of going to church and giving money in the offering

 ## Metrics